fomightez/sequencework/plot_expression_across_chromosomes/README.md

 fairly straightforward to change to plotting ratio of sequencing coverage across chromosomes in a genome.

 The script requires a genome annotation file, typicall `GTF` or `GFF` format in addition to the data.
-A good source of such files for several organisms is described in the [documentation for mock_expression_ratio_generator.py here](https://github.com/fomightez/simulated_data/tree/master/gene_expression).
+A good source of such files for several organisms is Illumina's iGenomes page described [here in the documentation for mock_expression_ratio_generator.py](https://github.com/fomightez/simulated_data/tree/master/gene_expression).
 The highest value for `end` found in the annotation file (typically the `gtf` or `gff` format file) for a feature residing on a chromosome is used to determine the approximate length of each chromosome.
 You can add a "dummy" entry for a non-existent gene to your annotation file if you find the features in the file don't adequately reflect length of the chromosome.